mkhouse/far-west-masters/README.md

 # far-west-masters
 Far West Masters email and web templates and scripts.

+## Airtable scripts
+Scripts used to import and calculate race and overall points for a season using Airtable.
+See the repository's README file for additional info.

 ## Email templates
 Folder to keep email templates for use with the HTML email editor for FWM news and race announcements.